Client

 • Problem statement

 Electric vehicle owners face a frustrating challenge in consistently locating operational fast charging points, leading to heightened anxiety about public charging.
 While home charging is perceived as more convenient, the complex installation process and limited accessibility pose obstacles.
-Additionally, the need for separate apps for charging in various contexts adds to the inconvenience, contributing to the perceived difficulty of charging electric vehicles and acting as a barrier to mass adoption.
+Additionally, the need for separate apps for charging in each context adds to the inconvenience, contributing to the perceived difficulty of charging electric vehicles and acting as a barrier to mass adoption.

 Value proposition